Tiphotakhe/Tiphotakhe/README.md

 - 👋 Hi, I’m @Tiphotakhe Simelane
-- 👀 I’m interested in instrumentation and control engineering
+- 👀 I’m interested in instrumentation and control engineering and AI
 - 🌱 I’m currently studying electrical and electronic engineering at Uneswa
 - 💞️ I’m looking foward to connect with giants in the STEM field
 - 📫 How to reach me: simelanetiphotakhe@gmail.com  or call +26878256593